-We know that a lot of people love being connected to the stage in whatever way possible and think this love provides the perfect excuse to socialise with like minded people.
-With this in mind we aim to produce musicals that our members want to perform, theatre that gets people interested, involved and thinking.
+We know that a lot of people love being connected to the stage in whatever way possible and think this love provides the perfect excuse to socialise with like-minded people.
+With this in mind, we aim to produce musicals that our members want to perform, a theatre that gets people interested, involved and thinking.

-It’s time to take a good look back on all we’ve learnt in the past, get together with exciting new friends, and leap forward into performing spectacular shows.
+It’s time to take a good look back on all we’ve learned in the past, get together with exciting new friends, and leap forward into performing spectacular shows.